VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 ## Configuration of VIAcode Incident Management System for Azure

-When you have Managed App Definition installed run it to create VIAcode Incident Management System for Azure.
+After you have selected "VIAcode Incident Management System for Azure" software plan you need to configre it.

 ## Basics